Inderpreet-D/FoFCModdingTools/README.md

 ### Sharing Mods

-Mods can be shared through the Discord server for now.
+Mods can be shared through the Discord server.
 You can join the server from the icon on the main menu.
+Mods should be uploaded in their packaged form i.e., what is in the mods folder.
+This will be the .zip file and a .json file if you decide to include one.

 ## FAQs